BahraamK/RockPaperScissors/README.md

 * I used the site on my personal phone and laptop and it has been used by family members with different types of phones
 * The site was checked at different sized devices using developer tools

+### Bugs

+#### Known, Unfixed Bugs

+* All bugs known that occured during testing has been fixed.

+#### Fixed Bugs

+* Score tracker would not work.
+I fixed this by declaring a variable which allowed score values to begin from 0.
+* Keywords were showing up as undefined.
+I fixed this by rearranging the positions of the curly bracket to correct the scope.